virtual-labs/app-outreach-tracker-web/docs/tech-doc.md

 ## Email Account Setup for App Email Functionality

 To set up email functionality, the .env file must contain the sender's email ID and password.
 For Gmail accounts, the "Allow less secure apps" option must be enabled.
 This option can only be enabled if two-factor authentication (2FA) is disabled; it cannot be granted if 2FA is enabled.
 For non-Gmail accounts, no additional permissions are needed, and providing the correct email address and password in the .env file is sufficient.
+The ioc-iiith@vlabs.ac.in is used for sending the email.

 ## Development Environment Setup